hpc-carpentry/hpc-carpentry.github.io/_posts/2019/10/2019-10-08-carpentries-tagathon.md

 ### Contributing on GitHub

+**All GitHub contributions towards Carpentries Tagathon count for Instructor Checkout**.
 For anyone submitting Pull Requests or opening tag-related issues,

 - please reference the tagathon-related issue in each of the three repositories to help us keep track of all GitHub contributions during our Tagathon week.